memorysafety/river/user-manual/src/config/kdl.md

 }
 ```

-#### `services.$NAME.rate-limiting.timeout`

-The `timeout` parameter is used to set the total timeout for acquiring all rate limiting tokens.

-If acquiring applicable rate limiting tokens takes longer than this time, the request will not be
-forwarded and will respond with a 429 error.

-This parameter is mandatory if the `rate-limiting` section is present.

-This is specified in the form:

-`timeout millis=TIME`, where `TIME` is an unsigned integer

-**Implementation Note**: The rate limiting timeout is a temporary implementation detail to limit
-requests from waiting "too long" to obtain their tokens.
-In the future, it is planned to modify
-the leaky bucket implementation to instead set an upper limit on the maximum "token debt", or
-how many requests are waiting for a token.
-Instead of waiting and timing out, requests will instead
-be given immediate feedback that the rate limiting is overcongested, and return a 429 error immediately,
-instead of after a given timeout.

-When this change occurs, the `timeout` parameter will be deprecated, and replaced with a `max-token-debt`
-parameter instead.

 #### `services.$NAME.rate-limiting.rule`

 Rules are used to specify rate limiting parameters, and applicability of rules to a given request.